Student Leadership

 There is a genuine desire among students and staff to engage in partnership and charitable work and a commitment to share our expertise, energy and facilities for the benefit of all within our local and wider community.

-We give our students the opportunity to contribute to our Civic Duty Programme, regularly volunteering in the community in primary schools, supporting enrichment lessons, summer schools, supporting local, national and internal charities through volunteering and fundraising.
+We give our students the opportunity to contribute to our Civic Duty Programme, regularly volunteering in the community in primary schools, supporting enrichment lessons, summer schools, supporting local, national and internal charities through volunteering, litter picking and environmental initiatives and fundraising.